The Friesian horse and Friesland

 De Stormruiter (The Stormrider) and Dan Brown

-Below: nice to see these pictures are shot in my own street, the last street of the Dutch mainland.
+premieres at the film festival.
+Below: Nice to see these pictures are shot in my own street, the last street of the Dutch mainland.

 They shot promotional pictures and films here and on the beach of one of the islands.
 Below: Jelle de Jong and Annemaaike Bakker.

 The horses are part of Historic Runnymede Farm, a beautifully restored stud owned by top author Dan and his wife Blythe Brown.
 Dan Brown is an ambassador for The Storm Rider.At Historic Runnymede Farm only

 Friesian horses can find a home and Blythe Brown is the driving force behind it all.
 Dan Brown: ‘Blythe originally comes from California and in her childhood used to ride on horseback in the desert.
 When a child she

 saw the picture of a Friesian horse and years later when she decided to pick up